newenclave/mico/README2.md

     let res  = sum2(1, 2) // res == 3
 ```
 Here `sum2` is a function that accepts 2 parameters (`a, b` for example) and returns `0 + a + b`
 A function can be "restored" from its partial from.
-The prefix operator `*` can do it.
+The prefix operator `*` does it.

 ```swift
     let sum  = fn(a, b, c) { a + b + c}